msanch023/lolprediction/README.md

 a fairness analysis at the end of the project to see if the final model performed better or worse for certain groups.

+My exploratory data analysis on this dataset can be found [here](https://msanch023.github.io/lolanalysis/).

 ## Introduction

 The data set I used was taken from [Oracle's Elixer](https://oracleselixir.com/tools/downloads) and contains information on